 Chase Randell is an educator, builder, and farmer.
 His educational foundations are in psychology, history, philosophy, and critical theory.
 After traveling internationally, teaching at Skidmore College, in Vietnam, and at various schools in the Catskill region of New York, he developed a philosophy of social justice education that also incorporates environmental activism.
 This philosophy aims to help students understand their own needs and foster the habits and social structures to meet those needs directly.
 Chase formalized this theory of education while completing his Masters degree in Humanistic Multicultural Education at SUNY New Paltz.

-Cassandra Taylor is a high school teacher with over twenty years of experience in the public school system.
+Cassandra Taylor is a teacher with over twenty-five years of experience in education.
 Her educational background is in African American literature, history, sociology, special education, and critical race theory.
-After gaining her MSE in Secondary Education, she helped pioneer literature and history programs for students of color in both her home town of Milwaukee, Wisconsin, and her current home in Hudson Valley, New York, where she teaches at Kingston High School.
+After gaining her MSE in Secondary Education, she helped pioneer literature and history programs for students of color in both her home town of Milwaukee, Wisconsin, and her current home in Saugerties, New York.

-In 2012 Cassandra began transitioning to a minimalist, more sustainable lifestyle.
-She is honored by her role as Curriculum Coordinator for The Underground Center, as it gives her the opportunity to share what she has learned about the connection between environmentalism and social justice, while also helping others marginalized by society break through the barriers of entry that currently plague the mainstream sustainability movement.
+After experiencing the devastating effects of climate change first hand, Cassandra fully transitioned to a minimalist lifestyle connected to land through learning small-scale farming and natural building methods.
+She is honored by her role as Curriculum Coordinator for The Underground Center, as it gives her the opportunity to share what she has learned about the connections between environmentalism and social justice, while also helping others marginalized by society break through the barriers of entry that currently plague the mainstream sustainability movement.